 10.1 Motive Offshore Group employees are encouraged to raise concerns about any issue or suspicion of bribery or corruption at the earliest possible stage.

-10.2 If a Motive Offshore Group employee is offered a bribe or is asked to make one, or if they believe or suspect that any bribery, corruption, or another breach of this policy has occurred or may occur, the Motive Offshore Group employee must notify their Line Manager or the HR Department as soon as possible.
+10.2 If a Motive Offshore Group employee is offered a bribe, or are asked to make one, or if they believe or suspect that any bribery, corruption or other breach of this policy has occurred or may occur, the Motive Offshore Group employee must notify their Line Manager or the HR Department as soon as possible.